edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `intermediate`

-  Gets the intermediate certificate of the Marblerun Coordinator.
+  Gets the intermediate certificate of the MarbleRun Coordinator.

   **Usage**